kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

     e.EmployeeID,
     e.FirstName + ' ' + e.LastName AS EmployeeName,
     e.Department,
-    e.Salary,
+    e.BaseSalary,
     (SELECT COUNT(*)
      FROM Employees e2
      WHERE e2.Department = e.Department
-         AND e2.Salary > e.Salary) + 1 AS DepartmentRank
+         AND e2.BaseSalary > e.BaseSalary) + 1 AS DepartmentRank
 FROM Employees e
 WHERE e.IsActive = 1
 ORDER BY e.Department, DepartmentRank;